com-480-data-visualization/Extra-Crispy/README.md

 You can find a GIF animation showing the basic framework of the website and the dynamic effects of the homepage here: [GIF](https://github.com/com-480-data-visualization/Extra-Crispy/blob/master/milestones/milestone2/m2_initial_website.gif)

+You can also find the code for the initial website on this GitHub repository.

 ## Milestone 3 (29th May, 5pm)